fosterdouglas/1000-daily-game-designs/games/_posts/2016-05-05-491-underground-update-0005.md

 title: 491 Underground Update 0005
 tags: adventure-game, strategy-game, turn-based-game, underground
 ---
 Kevin has been working hard on the 3rd tech test, the **cube hex grid**.
 The goal of this one is the systematically generate the hex grid using efficient reusable functions.

-"so the key thing would be… the idea of the X, Y, Z cube coordinate system and using that to find neighbors"
+We've been using this indispensable resource:

 [http://www.redblobgames.com/grids/hexagons/#coordinates](http://www.redblobgames.com/grids/hexagons/#coordinates){:target="_blank"}